wp-plugins/advertising-manager/readme.txt

 1. Unzip the package and upload the advertising-manager directory into your wp-content/plugins directory
 1. Activate the plugin at the plugin administration page
-1. Add your ad networks by clicking 'Create new' under the 'Ads' menu.
-Manage your ad networks by clicking 'Edit' under the 'Ads' menu.
+1. Add your ad networks by clicking 'Create new' under the 'Advertising' menu.
+Manage your ad networks by clicking 'Edit' under the 'Advertising' menu.
 1. Place ads in your template by adding '<?php advman_ad(name) ?>' to your template in the place you want to see an ad (where 'name' is the name of your ad).
 1. Place ads in your blog posts and pages by adding '[ad#name]' to your blog post (where 'name' is the name of your ad)